preferit/deko/docs/specification.md

 ## Current state of affairs

+### Consultant track working hours

-Preferits consultants use excel spreadsheets for gathering the hours and reporting them to the CEO.
+Preferits consultants use excel file for gathering the hours and reporting them to the CEO.
+The file is prepared in advance by the CEO each year, with expected number of working hours for each day.
 The file contains monthly sheets and a yearly summary.
 Consultants register a project per line and enter number of hours for each day.
 There are also rows for vacation, illness and other non project specific tasks that may need time tracking.

-The file is prepared in advance by the CEO each year, with expected number of working hours for each day.
+### CEO prepares excel file for consultant

+Each year the CEO creates a new excel file based on a previous one.
+He goes through each month and verifies that the calendar is correct and changes the expected working hours for holidays.
+Once this is done the file is duplicated for each consultant.
+If the consultant has overtime left from last year it added to this years file.
+The new file is then sent out to the consultant.

+### Consultant reports working hours to CEO

+Consultant sends mails the excel file to the CEO
+### Consultant reports working hours to contractor

+Consultant opens the excel file to find the summary for a specific project and mails that summary to the contractor.

+### CEO creates invoice for customer

+CEO opens excelfile for consultant that is contracted and finds the summary for the specific project.
+What do you do with the summary? enter it into an invocing system, which?